 Instill in customers' minds that there is no business like yours, and achieve that with a memorable and impactful slogan.

 Regardless of the industry, a great slogan helps you stand out from the crowd and attract the right audience.
 A good rule of thumb is to keep it short and straightforward—remember what you aim to accomplish with it.

-What makes slogans difficult to create is having to tell an entire brand story using a few words.
+What makes business slogans difficult to create is having to tell an entire brand story using a few words.
 This is why you must keep them extremely simple and use everyday words and phrases that your users can easily recognize.

-With slogans, less is more.
+Remember, less is more.
 But less with a strong message is the best.

 Ultimately, people see this slogan as a nod to breaking barriers and fulfilling their dreams.
 Those are values that never go out of style.